|

 - symmetric encryption (the same secret key to both encrypt and decrypt)

-- asymmetric encryption (public/private keys) using a variant of NTRU
+- asymmetric encryption (public/private keys) using NTRU-2x2 which was

 proposed by Banks and Shparlinski in 2002.